Multiplicity of solutions to a class of degenerate elliptic equations in both sub-critical and critical cases: Introduction and main results

-we have the following: \begin{theorem} Let $g$ be a non-negative function satisfying the conditions $(g_1)$ and $(g_2)$.
-Then, there exists $\mu^*>0$ such that for every $\mu\in(0,\mu^*)$, the equation (\ref{ME1}) with $0\leq r<1$, admits at least two non-trivial, non-negative solutions.
-Moreover, the solutions obtained are positive if $n=1$ and $\lambda\geq 1$. \end{theorem} Theorem \ref{MT2} is proved by modifying methods employed in \cite{FD, Silva}.
-In this case, we considered the $C^1-$ functional $I_\mu: H^{1,\lambda}_0(\Omega)\to\R$, defined as
+and obtain the following result: \begin{theorem} (Critical convex-concave case).
+Let $g\geq 0$ satisfy $(g_1)$ and $(g_2)$.
+Then there exists $\mu^*>0$ such that for every $\mu\in(0,\mu^*)$, the problem (\ref{ME1}) with $0\leq r<1$ admits at least two non-trivial, non-negative weak solutions.
+Moreover, if $n=1\;,\lambda\geq 1$ then the solutions are strictly positive. \end{theorem} In order to prove Theorem \ref{MT2}, we mainly adopt the methods employed in \cite{FD, Silva}.
+We consider the associated $C^1-$ functional $I_\mu: H^{1,\lambda}_0(\Omega)\to\R$,

+and observe that every critical point of $I_\mu$ is non-negative, where $\nabla_\lambda u=(\nabla_x u, |x|^\lambda\nabla_y u)$.
+We show that the functional $I_\mu$ attains its local infimum in a neighborhood of the origin, yielding the first solution, while a second solution arises from the Mountain Pass Theorem.
+However, the lack of compactness of Palis-Smale sequences makes the analysis more delicate and prevents the direct application of the Mountain Pass Theorem.
+To overcome this difficulty, we prove that the mountain pass level is strictly less than a threshold $c^*$ such that the Palais-Smale condition is satisfied for every level strictly smaller than $c^*$ (see Lemma \ref{BrezisNiren1} and Lemma \ref{MPL}).